South Georgia & Antarctic Odyssey

 - Day 3: At Sea

-Arrive in Ushuaia, where you will be met by a representative of Aurora Expeditions and transferred to your group hotel (preferred flights only).
+Arrive in Ushuaia, where you will be met by a local representative and transferred to your downtown hotel (preferred flights only).

-Once you have checked out of your hotel by 11.00 AM, you have free time before meeting back in the hotel lobby at 2.00 PM to commence a tour of Ushuaia.
-Alternatively, enjoy the afternoon at leisure, meeting at the pier for embarkation at approximately 4.00 pm.
 Ushuaia, capital of Tierra del Fuego is located at the shores of the Beagle Channel and surrounded by the Martial Mountains giving you a unique landscape in Argentina, which is the combination of mountains, sea, glaciers and forests.
-On this half day introductory tour, you will visit “La Mision” neighbourhood, the old Government House, and the upper area of the city, which offers beautiful panoramic views of Ushuaia and the Beagle Channel.
+On this brief introductory tour, you will visit “La Mision” neighbourhood, the old Government House, and the upper area of the city, which offers beautiful panoramic views of Ushuaia and the Beagle Channel.
 During the excursion you will see the antique houses that belonged to the first families settled in Ushuaia.
-The excursion ends with a visit to the Old Prison Museum before transferring to the pier for embarkation at approximately 4.00 PM.
-After embarkation, you’ll have time to settle into your cabin before our important mandatory briefings.
-As the ship pulls away from port, we’ll gather on the deck to commence our adventure with spectacular views over Ushuaia and Tierra del Fuego.
-This evening, get to know your fellow expeditioners and friendly expedition team and crew at a welcome dinner to celebrate the start of a thrilling adventure to Antarctica.
+The excursion ends with a visit to the Old Prison Museum before transferring to the pier for embarkation at approximately 4.00 pm.

 Day 3: At Sea

 As you near the rugged island of South Georgia, spare a thought for Captain James Cook, who arrived here in 1775 and believed it to be the northern tip of a great southern continent!
 In fact, it is a small island only 176 km (110 mi) long, but with a 3,000 m (9,842 ft) snow-capped mountain range, some of the world’s largest congregations of wildlife and a truly fascinating human history, South Georgia is an island of incredible riches.
 On approach, jagged mountain peaks rise steeply, while seabirds are often spotted soaring around the ship.
-Take a deep breath and marvel at the spectacular glaciated scenery, and perhaps enjoy some shelter from the prevailing westerly winds.
-This enchanting island is yours to explore!
+You’ll sail down the east coast, taking in the spectacular glaciated scenery and enjoying a little shelter from the prevailing westerly winds.
+This enchanting coastline is yours to explore!

-Your experienced expedition team, who have made countless journeys to this area, will use their local knowledge to plan your voyage from day to day, choosing the best options based on the prevailing winds, weather, sea state and wildlife opportunities.
+Your experienced expedition team, who have made countless journeys to this area, will use their local knowledge to plan your voyage from day to day, choosing the best options based on the prevailing weather, sea state and wildlife opportunities.
 We generally make landings or Zodiac excursions twice a day.
-South Georgia lies within the Antarctic Convergence and it can be quite chilly!
 Make sure you layer up before joining Zodiac cruises around craggy coves and along the rocky coastline in search of nesting penguins, seal haul-outs and bird cliffs.
 Remember to keep an eye out for South Georgia’s kelp forests as well - these remarkable underwater ecosystems are quite mesmerising as their fronds sway back and forth on the water’s surface.
-Zodiacs will also transport you from ship to shore, where you can visit some of the largest king penguin colonies on earth, take guided walks among fur seals and elephant seals (making sure you listen to your guides and keep your distance!), carefully clamber up tussock grass ‘steps’ not fully knowing what or who lies ahead, and wander along pebbled streams, grassy glacial outwash plains.
+Zodiacs will also transport you from ship to shore, where you can visit some of the largest king penguin colonies on earth, take a guided walk among fur seals and elephant seals (making sure you listen to your guides and keep your distance!) and wander along pebbled streams and grassy glacial outwash plains.
 We also hope to visit the remnants of South Georgia’s thriving whaling stations and pay our respects to Sir Ernest Shackleton, whose incredible voyage of survival is synonymous with this island.
-If you have chosen an optional activity, you’ll have the opportunity to do that whenever conditions allow.
+If you have chosen an optional activity, you’ll have the option to do that whenever conditions allow.
 In addition to Zodiac cruises and shore excursions, we may ship cruise through fjords with towering cliffs of ancient stone, or into deeply indented bays towards dramatic glacier fronts.
-This is a great time to find a comfy spot in the observation lounge or make your way to the bridge to enjoy uninterrupted views of South Georgia’s majestic coastline.
+This is a great time to find a comfy spot in the observation lounge or make your way to the bridge to enjoy uninterrupted views of South Georgia’s majestic coast.

-In our trusted Zodiacs or kayaks, explore the coast of some the islands and attempt landings if conditions allow.
+In this wild environment, nature determines what we are able to do and see.
+If conditions allow, we hope to explore the dramatic coastline of some the islands.
 Little is known about these islands, although the British Antarctic Survey has undertaken some limited biological and geological work there, mainly in the 1960s.
 Vegetation is very sparse.
 But there’s at least one extraordinary wildlife spectacle: Zavodovski Island supports a chinstrap penguin colony that numbers around one million penguins on its steep volcanic slopes.
 Those who have seen this massive penguin colony speak of it with awe.

 Day 16-17: At Sea